Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 Future papers on kinematic writing may refine the terms used here.

-## Why this belongs first in the writing lane
+## Why this belongs first in the writing-systems series

-This paper should sit near the front of `Writing and Representation in Sutton SignWriting` because it changes the question the rest of the series answers.
+This paper belongs near the front of *Writing and Representation in Sutton SignWriting* because it changes the question the rest of the series answers.

 Without this paper, the series can seem to be saying: